Psychology 2080 - Abnormal Psychology » Fall 2021 » Quiz 5

 The main difference between schizophrenia and schizophreniform disorder is:

-the severity of the symptoms that are present.
+C. the type of symptoms that are present.

 Question #8